Port Fairy – More than just beaches.

 If you are after bike riding, it is home to the Port Fairy to Koroit to Warrnambool Rail trail.
 A 37km flat rail trail that ranges from Dirt, gravel and sealed sections.

-There is great walking tracks to explore at Griffith Island, home of the Historic Port Fairy lighthouse, and 15 minutes out of town at Towerhill, as well as some great coastal walk, the Mahogany Ship walk, Yambuk Lake walk, Peterborough walking track.
+There is great walking tracks to explore at Griffith Island, home of the Historic lighthouse, and 15 minutes out of town at Towerhill, as well as some great coastal walk, the Mahogany Ship walk, Yambuk Lake walk, Peterborough walking track.
 So if history and heritage is more your style there are great walks around the Town to showcase the historic features and buildings of the town.

 Tower Hill Wildlife Reserve is a great place to see local wildlife.
 Just be careful the emu’s try to steal your food.

 There are quaint shops, great restaurants, pubs and cafe’s, and takeaway.
 An IGA to stock up on all the essentials.
 An Icecream shop called Poco Artisan Ice cream that sees people lining up out the door to taste the homemade gelato.

-Port fairy is a ‘magical destination’ well worth a visit.
+A ‘magical destination’ well worth a visit.